progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--If you update a reference, Git doesn’t edit this file but instead writes a new file to `refs/heads`.
 To get the appropriate SHA for a given reference, Git checks for that reference in the `refs` directory and then checks the `packed-refs` file as a fallback.
 However, if you can’t find a reference in the `refs` directory, it’s probably in your `packed-refs` file.-->

-Wenn Du eine Referenz bearbeitest, läßt Git diese Datei unverändert und schreibt statt dessen eine neue Datei nach `refs/heads`.
+Wenn Du eine Referenz bearbeitest, lässt Git diese Datei unverändert und schreibt statt dessen eine neue Datei nach `refs/heads`.
 Um einen SHA für eine Referenz nachzuschlagen, schaut Git zunächst im `refs` Verzeichnis und danach erst in der `packed-refs` Datei nach, falls nötig.
 Wenn eine Referenz also nicht im `refs` Verzeichnis liegt, befindet sie sich wahrscheinlich in `packed-refs` Datei.

 <!--Notice the last line of the file, which begins with a `^`.
 This means the tag directly above is an annotated tag and that line is the commit that the annotated tag points to.-->